skakwy/ha-modbusproxy/README.md

 # Home Assistant AddOn Modbus Proxy

-Usally one modbus server only allows a single connection and denies any more clients.
+Usually one modbus server only allows a single connection and denies any more clients.
-With this Addon you can create a proxy which can handle mutiple client connections at the same time.
+With this Addon you can create a proxy which can handle multiple client connections at the same time.
 Currently you can configure the Addon to establish a connection to three different Modbus Servers and provide the information to multiple clients through the respective listenport.

 The addon is only tested and compatible with hassio supervisor.

+**Note**: This version includes fixes for IncompleteReadError issues that commonly occur with SMA devices and other Modbus devices that may send shorter responses than expected.

 ## Installation
 [![Open your Home Assistant instance and show the add add-on repository dialog with a specific repository URL pre-filled.](https://my.home-assistant.io/badges/supervisor_add_addon_repository.svg)](https://my.home-assistant.io/redirect/supervisor_add_addon_repository/?repository_url=https%3A%2F%2Fgithub.com%2FTCzerny%2Fha-modbusproxy)